stellarianetwork/kuso-replier/README.md

 Let's do useless things with the cutting edge technology of 2023.

-Throw human-like replies to my posts using Notestock's webhook feature and ChatGPT API.
+Throw human-like replies to my posts using Notestock's webhook feature and OpenAI API.

 ## dev